 - Cuttings with large leaves should have some of the leaves removed or the large leaves trimmed down in size to reduce the surface area where moisture can be lost.

 High humidity is essential for successful rooting.
 Enclose the pot in a plastic bag or clear plastic dome to help keep humidity levels high.
 Use chopsticks, straws, wire loops, or other devices to keep the plastic off the stems and leaves.
-Do not seal the bag up tight so some air can be exchanged.
+Do not seal the bag tightly to allow for some air to be exchanged.

 Rooting hormones are often applied to cuttings to promote root formation.
 They are typically used as a powder or as a concentrated liquid in which the cuttings are dipped.